foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/elemw_grp.rst

  - ``mem_stride`` of the innermost dimension must be equal to 1 for all the tensors.

  - For sa8 input and output tensors must be quantized on the tensor level.
-It implies that each tensor contains a single scale factor and a single zero offset.
+This implies that each tensor contains a single scale factor and a single zero offset.

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter